1 Bg 11-1972: The Universal Form

 > four-handed, are completely different from the temporary

 > universal form shown to Arjuna.
-The four-handed form is
+The four-handed form of

-> Narayana, and the two-handed form is Krsna; they are
+> Narayana and the two-handed form of Krsna are

 > eternal and transcendental, whereas the universal form